Ratatosk (2024)

 What I learned

-This project taught me the importance of clear communication—often, even more clarity is needed than you initially think to ensure that everyone fully understands your intentions.
+This project reinforced the importance of clear communication—often requiring more clarity than expected to ensure full understanding.